A few years ago, I was in the same position as you:

 Hence, veterinary chemotherapy is much less intrusive, and administered in a way that is designed to improve your pets well-being while minimizing side effects.

 So, Can CBD Help Treat Cancer In Dogs?

-First of all, CBD has been shown to manage the symptoms of cancer as well some of the possible side effects of treatment.
+First of all, CBD has been shown to manage the symptoms of cancer and some of the possible side effects of treatment.